defaultmagi/maplelib/README.md

 and you're ready to go.

 You can also manually clone the repository anywhere you want by running

     git clone https://github.com/Francesco149/maplelib.git

+To verify that the library is correctly installed and working, run

+    go test github.com/Francesco149/maplelib

 Documentation
 ============